 So You Think You Can Dance just keeps better and better.
 Don’t get me wrong it has its foibles (The pre-dancing packages can get too sappy, some of the guest judges are woefully inane – Carly Rae, anyone? – and Mary Murphy can be…well, Mary Murphy) and the new dance crew bit this season flies by too quick in over-edited packages narrated by a bored Justin Bieber.
 But, if you can look past these little things, it’s one helluva show.
 Each year the dancers get better, each year the choreography is fun and emotional and mature.
 In a summer landscape filled with America’s Got Talent (with, surprisingly hasn’t featured any real talent since the second season), SYTYCD is a breath of fresh air.

-Like I said last week, while I could talk about everyone (and will once we get to the live shows), today I’m just going to talk about my top five auditions:
+Like I said last week, while I could talk about everyone (and will once we get to the live shows), today I’m just going to talk about my top five auditions for the premiere: